 Brussels is often called the ‘hub’ or ‘crossroads’ of Europe.
 It’s centrally located between the UK, France, Germany, and the Netherlands; home to some of the biggest international and political institutions, like NATO and the European Union.

-Historic yet modern and cool, bureaucratic yet free-wheeling and fun, fabulous yet humble, Brussels is a destination like no other in the world which has embraced multiculturalism and Europe in particular.
-There is always something going on here – if you are willing to look – and while you might assume have the EU based here would make it stuffy and boring, it actually has the opposite effect.
-Food, nightlife, architecture, and personality are available here in spades…
+Historic yet modern and cool, bureaucratic yet free-wheeling and fun, fabulous yet humble, Brussels is a destination like no other in the world that has embraced multiculturalism and Europe in particular.
+There is always something going on here – if you are willing to look – and while you might assume having the EU based here would make it stuffy and boring, it actually has the opposite effect.
+Food, nightlife, architecture, and personality are available here in spades… as are many of the top highlights of Belgium.

 It is a city that many people will only be passing through, with many people left asking “what are the things to do in Brussels in a day?”